time2fishman/qa-enter-wanted/README.md

 # AJ's Enter Wanted Test

-This project is to create a web form that will generate the text to submit to the NCIC to add a warrant.
+This protect is to create a web form that will generate the text to submit to the NCIC to add a warrant.

 It is assumed that if incorrect entry occurs, the proper error message will be displayed to assist the user in correcting their mistakes.